 The call urges G7 leaders to engage with medical gas companies and to finance the existing ACT-A Oxygen Emergency Taskforce to respond quickly to requests for more oxygen and resources from LMICs.
 An initial immediate injection of USD 200 million from the G7 would enable the Taskforce to alleviate imminent medical oxygen shortages and related deaths within days.

 Inclusion of medical oxygen in ACT-A response to COVID-19, supported by 150+ leading investors

 Investors around the globe use the Access to Medicine Index to improve their knowledge of how medical oxygen companies manage risks and opportunities related to access-to-medicine and antimicrobial resistance (AMR).
 As part of the Foundation's pandemic response, we coordinated a COVID-centered investor statement calling for fair and equitable access to COVID-19 vaccines and treatments.

-Among the demands in the statement: full funding of the Access to COVID Tools Accelerator (ACT-A) initiative.
-The WHO recently called for US$90 million in immediate funding to address shortages in 20 countries and a total of US$1.6 billion over the next 12 months as part of the Access to COVID Tools Accelerator (ACT-A) initiative.
+Among the demands in the statement: full funding of the ACT-A initiative.
+The WHO recently called for US$90 million in immediate funding to address shortages in 20 countries and a total of US$1.6 billion over the next 12 months as part of the ACT-A initiative.
 Medical oxygen, along with vaccines, therapeutics, diagnostics, and personal protective equipment (PPE) – are among the tools named in the initiative.